Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 > As a result we do not show yet the inputted amount and the transaction beneficiary in the message.
 Although the transaction validation screen is fully functional.

-> Remark: Regarding the beneficiary of the transaction, we will implement a trusted beneficiary feature: a user will be able to create a trusted beneficiary contact whose public address will be registered in the blockchain through a sensitive operation message.
+> Remark: Regarding the beneficiary of the transaction, we will implement a trusted beneficiary feature: a user will be able to create a trusted beneficiary contact whose public address will be registered in the blockchain through a sensitive operation message validation.

-This makes public key address substitution impossible for an attacker.
+This makes the classic public key address substitution impossible for an attacker.
 Bad actors won't be able to replace a contact name by their own public key.
 Moreover, it makes the usage of the wallet much more user friendly and safer.

 ## 4. Check that mobile public key is registered on the mobile registry pallet

-### 4.1 Copy the NewMobileRegistered `entry key` in MobileRegistry Events
+### 4.1 Copy the `account key` in MobileRegistry Events

-When the mobile is registered an event with the entry in the MobileRegistryMap is generated
+When the mobile is registered with an account, its mobile public key is stored on mobileRegistryMap in `MobileRegistry` pallet and an event is generated

 ![circuit sign](./fig/MobileRegistryEvent.png)
 > underline in red